vim-denops/denops-documentation/src/tutorial/calling-vimneovim-features.md

 };
 ```

-The helper function `execute()` receives a multiline string and executes it as a Vim script; where `denops.name` represents the name of the running plugin.
+The helper function `execute()` receives a multiline string and executes it as a Vim script, where `denops.name` represents the name of the running plugin itself.
 Once vim is restarted, the `HelloWorldEcho` command will be registered.
 Then you can run: